xiaoyunyang/isomorphic-router-demo/README.md

 	* Additional data can by grabbed by talking to an API.
 The server serves up data, usually as JSON, to an api endpoint (RESTful API or GraphQL).

 ## Resources
-Here are some repos and docs that helped me figure out how to set up the project:
+Here are some repos and tutorials that helped me figure out how to set up the project:

 * [technology-ebay-de/universal-react-router4](https://github.com/technology-ebay-de/universal-react-router4/tree/master/src/shared)
 * [zacfukuda/universal-app-react-router](https://github.com/zacfukuda/universal-app-react-router)